 This scholarship is reserved for minority students in need of financial assistance to pursue any degree in their undergraduate years.
 Additionally, there is a Continued Scholars Program that is available to graduate students pursuing STEM-based degrees, public health, or teaching.

 LULAC offers multiple scholarships for Latino students pursuing undergraduate and graduate degrees.
 Each degree has specific award amounts and requirements.

-Business and communications are desirable degrees to pursue, and students who are interested in these programs may find a plethora of potential career opportunities after graduation, including marketing, analytics, and business management and ownership.
+Business and communication are desirable degrees to pursue, and students who are interested in these programs may find a plethora of potential career opportunities after graduation, including marketing, analytics, and business management and ownership.

 Within the business sector, Hispanic-owned small businesses are having a major impact on the overall economy.
 As CNBC noted in 2018, Latino-owned businesses are “turbocharging” small business growth and contributing over $700 billion to the U.S. economy.
 Overall, an estimated 4.4 million businesses are owned by Latinos in the U.S.

 Additionally, the Small Business Association has found that more small businesses are owned by immigrant Latinos than by U.S.-born Latinos, and that the main barriers to business growth for Latino owners was lack of wealth or capital, as well as limited education.
 Pursuing a degree in business can help build a strong foundation to further grow Latino and Hispanic-owned businesses in the U.S.